Tyrn/wei/the-insider-en.typ

      "What is this investment auction of yours?"

-     "Ffty one percent of  government stocks will be divided in two blocks - 20% and 31%.
+     "Ffty one percent of  government stocks will be divided in two blocks---20% and 31%.
 As you see, I will have a controlling block of shares even if I get only a 20% block at the auction."

      "Wouldn't it be better to offer a good price at the auction?"